Zero Girl

 Zero Girl is a five-issue comic book written and illustrated by Sam Kieth, and published by Homage Comics (an imprint of DC Comics).

+Plot

 The plot concerns high school student Amy Smootster, and her attempts to start a relationship with her guidance counselor Tim.
-Another plot thread follows her relationship with circles and squares - it seems that circular objects tend to help or defend her, while squares try to hurt her.
+Another plot thread follows her relationship with circles and squares – it seems that circular objects tend to help or defend her, while squares try to hurt her.
 All of this has something to do with her feet producing copious but never-defined fluid when she feels shame.

 There was a five-issue follow-up story, set fifteen years later, called Zero Girl: Full Circle, which put Amy and Tim in the background and focused on Tim's daughter, Nikki.

 Allusions

 This work contains one reference to Kieth's most famous work, The Maxx – Tim describes that he bought his yellow bug from "that chick named Julie" (a character in The Maxx).
 When Amy asks for clarification, Tim replies, "That's another story".

 The character "Jim" who makes a brief cameo in Zero Girl: Full Circle, is Sarah's friend Jimmy from The Maxx.